student meets teacher

 What was more unsettling was that I still wanted to go to class and learn from him.
 My teacher’s practice was not perfect yet it didn’t diminish the value of his teaching.
 This seemed contradictory to me at first, until I realized that from the start my teacher had been consistently defying my expectations.
 I had thought that he would be inaccessible, but he was warm and friendly.

 I had thought the class would be a place to get answers, instead, it was a setting for self-inquiry.
-I had thought of my teacher as someone who had mastered yoga, and instead, I found that we were fellow practitioners.
+I had thought of my teacher as someone who had an online yoga certification, and instead, I found that we were fellow practitioners.
 In his practice, he was making mistakes and learning from them.
 In class, he was sharing his practice with me.
 The richness of his teaching came in part from his fallibility.

 To Depart